 - Am I already leveraging geospatial solutions?
 If so, what do they accomplish and where are they hosted?

-If you’re not sure if your cloud data platform is right for you or if you haven’t made your mind up yet, Korem has the expertise and products to help you choose the best option according to your needs and to assist you through the complex process of migrating from a traditional data warehouse.
+If you’re not sure if your cloud data platform is right for you or if you haven’t made your mind up yet, Korem has the expertise and products to help you choose the best option according to your needs and to assist you with the complex cloud migration challenges.